ImLuze/domain-driven-frontend/src/pages/README.md

 # Page Component

-This is a page component.
+These are the page components.
 A page component (also known as container component) serves as the **controller** of the application.
 It serves as a glue layer between the **interaction** layer and the **presentation** layer (The view).

 These components are unique per application.
 While presentational components and interaction layer logic are easily reused throughout multiple projects.
-The glue layer inbetween is usually not.
+The glue layer between is usually not.

 ---